Gariscat/housex-v2/README.md

 ## Checking existing annotations
 We also prepared a simple UI to check existing annotations (.csv).
 Run ```utils.py``` to view annotations of audio files in a folder.
 Before you run, please make sure you have modified ```anno_path``` and ```audio_dir``` in the .py file to your corresponding paths.

+P.S.
+We are committed to ethical and legal research practices and have carefully considered copyright implications in our non-commercial, academic work aimed at advancing music information retrieval (MIR) for EDM.
+Below, we address these concerns and clarify our approach:

+1. **Justification for Commercial Releases**: To ensure high audio quality and representativeness of contemporary EDM, we used commercial releases, as these reflect the production standards and diversity of the genre’s biggest hits.
+This choice strengthens the validity and generalizability of our findings, which aim to benefit the MIR community and, indirectly, the music industry through improved music analysis tools.

+2. **Non-Commercial Academic Research**: Our study is purely academic, with no commercial intent or application.
+The dataset and model are developed solely to advance MIR techniques for EDM sub-genre classification, contributing to the broader scientific community’s understanding of music structure and style.

+3. **Transformative Use of Limited Excerpts**: We extracted only the “drop” sections of the songs, which are short, distinct segments (typically 15–30 seconds).
+This use is transformative, as the drops are processed for feature extraction and classification, not for reproduction or consumption as music.
+The dataset does not enable reconstruction of the original songs, ensuring no substitution for the artists’ or labels’ original market.

+4. **No Market Harm**: Our work, even if the dataset is made public, poses no threat to the commercial market of the original artists or record labels.
+The dataset consists of processed audio features and short excerpts, not full tracks, and is intended for research purposes only.
+To the best of our knowledge, they could not be used to replicate or compete with the original songs,

+We are faithfully grateful to all the artists who produced these amazing tracks.
+Still, if you have copyright issues, please contact xl3133@nyu.edu.